daarias48/Pokemon-Layout/README.md

 # Pokemon-Layout
-Layout to practice some CSS position features
+Layout to practice some CSS position features and GIT commands.